fdovila/The_Avila_Conjecture/readme.md

 **Information Encoding in Hawking Radiation:**

 The correlations between emitted Hawking radiation quanta carry information about the black hole's interior states.
-The mutual information \( I \) between different parts of the radiation is:
+The mutual information \( I(A:B) \) between different parts of the radiation is:

 \[
 I(A:B) = S(A) + S(B) - S(A \cup B),